AizuraConsortium/Aizura_Consortium/docs/U2E_FAQ.md

 ### When does the U2E system go live?

 The U2E system will be activated after the airdrop campaign concludes.
-However, all eligible actions are being tracked from day one, so you'll be credited for your historical usage when the system activates.
+Usage tracking before activation is for analytics purposes only.
+Rewards begin accruing only after the system is officially activated.

 ### Is U2E available to everyone?